 Reporting Problems

-Many of the people on the gem5-users mailing list are happy to help when someone has a problem or something doesn’t work.
+Many of the people in the gem5 community are happy to help when someone has a problem or something doesn’t work.
 However, please keep in mind those working on gem5 have other commitments, so we’d appreciate, prior to reporting, if users could put in some effort to solving their own problems, or, at least, gather enough information to help others resolve the issue.

 Below we outline some general advise on issue reporting.